netrc/jekyll-now/_posts/2017-08-05-Way-Too-Much-Nest-Battery-Info.md

 BTW, it’s a special lithium-ion battery – see the [iFix battery replacement](https://www.ifixit.com/Guide/Nest+Learning+Thermostat+2nd+Generation+Battery+Replacement/30626)

-BTW, if you install your Nest thermostat yourself, there's a [2-year warranty](https://nest.com/legal/warranty/thermostat/) on it
+BTW, if you install your Nest thermostat yourself, there's a [2-year warranty](https://nest.com/legal/warranty/thermostat/) on it.